Rosalynn Carter's intimate funeral is held in the town where she and her husband were born

 Rosalynn Carter wasn’t “just the first lady of the White House," he told the gathering.
 “She served every nation around the world.”

+The pastor, describing her competitive streak, spoke to the mourners in what he imagined to be the voice of Rosalynn Carter: “She would say to you today, ‘don’t grieve for me, for now I’m free. ...
+Jimmy tried to beat me here.
+I got here first.
+I won the prize.
+Tell him I beat him and I’m waiting on him.’"

+"But,” Lowden continued, “she would say ‘don’t stop.
+There’s too many homeless people in the world.
+There’s still too many people who don’t have equal rights.’ ...
+She would tell you don’t stop.
+Become that virtuous woman.
+And men, if you’re listening, make room for the virtuous woman.”

 She will be buried in a plot she will one day share with her husband of 77 years.
-The former president, now 99, left home hospice care to attend Tuesday’s memorial, where two other presidents and all the living first ladies joined the extended Carter family before Wednesday's more intimate hometown funeral.
+The former president, now 99, left home hospice care to attend Tuesday’s memorial, where two other presidents and all the living first ladies joined the extended Carter family, as well as Wednesday's more intimate hometown funeral.

 Vernita Sampson, a school bus driver and Plains native, drove a group of area high school students, all wearing Future Farmer of America jackets, to downtown Plains to pay tribute to the former first lady and soak up the history of the day.